JPaonaskar/Background-Oriented-Schlieren/README.md

 ### 4.1.6 Live View

 Data can be processed and rendered live using the `.live(...)` method.
-This method contains all the arguments as compute, draw, and display with the exception of interpolation.
+This method contains all the arguments as compute, draw, and display with the addition of compute parameters for saving.

 ```python
 bos.live()